-Rebecca's "Chasing Light" blog chronicles her 2017 spiritual pilgrimage, a cross-country trip in a small RV with two large dogs and not enough books.
+In 2017 Rebecca set out on a spiritual pilgrimage, a cross-country trip "Chasing Light" in a small RV with two large dogs and not enough books.
 She is currently writing a memoir about the journey.

 She has taught at Appalachian State University, worked for a domestic violence/rape crisis agency, and in another life served three Lutheran pastorates.

-Rebecca holds a BA from Wittenberg University, an M.Div. from Trinity Lutheran Seminary, and an MFA in Creative Writing from Queens University of Charlotte.
-She was selected to receive a 2017-2018 North Carolina Artist Fellowship.
+Rebecca holds a BA from Wittenberg University, an M.Div. from Trinity Lutheran Seminary, and an MFA in Creative Writing from Queens University of Charlotte and was selected to receive a 2017-2018 North Carolina Artist Fellowship.

-She lives in beautiful New Mexico, the Land of Enchantment.
+She currently lives in beautiful New Mexico, the Land of Enchantment.

 O’s Little Guide to the Big Questions